Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 __[See project `family_wrong` inside the `@tutorial_name` repository]__

-If a jar being installed in a @Type node does not satisfy the static constraints that we have described before, the installation transaction fails with a verification exception, no jar is actually installed but the gas of the caller gets consumed.
+If a jar being installed in a Hotmoka node does not satisfy the static constraints that we have described before, the installation transaction fails with a verification exception, no jar is actually installed but the gas of the caller gets consumed.
 Hence it is not practical to realize that a static constraint does not hold only by trying to install a jar in a node.
 Instead, it is desirable to verify all constraints off-line, fix all violations (if any) and only then install the jar in the node.
-This is possible by using the `@tool` command-line interface of @Type.
+This is possible by using the `moka` command-line interface of Hotmoka.
-Namely, it provides a subcommand that performs the same identical jar verification that would be executed when a jar is installed in a @Type node.
+Namely, it provides a subcommand that performs the same identical jar verification that would be executed when a jar is installed in a Hotmoka node.

 Create a `family_wrong-0.0.1.jar` containing a wrong version of the `family` project.
 For that, copy the `family`